channingwalton/doobie-play/README.md

 abstract away from *ConnectionIO*, a Doobie type, so it doesn't leak out all over your codebase.
 The problem then is how to work with the resulting abstraction.

-This project has a simple *Store* described by a trait parameterised by C[_], some context containing the result of operations on the store.
+This project has a simple [Store](src/main/scala/org/channing/Store.scala), a trait parameterised by C[_], some context containing the result of operations on the store.